Associate Degree Nursing – Transition to RN

 Selection Process

-- Effective for applicants applying for Summer 2023 Application for Selection will be available November 1st thru January 31st with all admissions requirements being due by January 31st.
+• Effective for applicants applying for Spring 2024: applications will be available July 1st through October 31st with all admissions requirements due by October 31st.

-- Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes: ACT composite score; ACT Math and Reading subscores; prerequisite letter grades; and highest previous certificate or degree.
+• Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes but is not limited to: ACT composite score; ACT Math, Science and Reading subscores; prerequisite letter grades; and highest previous certificate or degree.

-- Applicants not selected for a class may reapply for subsequent classes by submitting a new Application for Selection to the Transition to RN Option Associate Degree Nursing Program.
+• Applicants not selected for a class may reapply for subsequent classes by submitting a new Application to the Transition to RN Option Associate Degree Nursing Program.

 Program Accreditation